greg-raven/Uncommon-Sense/_posts/2010-01-20-efficiency-of-the-private-sector.md

 ---
-title: 'Efficiency of the private sector'
+title: "Efficiency of the private sector"
 layout: post
 categories:
 - decentralization